mjburak/aboutme/ai-pairing-stationforge.md

-# Case Study: Pairing with AI on a Real Data Migration Problem
+# Pairing with AI on a Real Data Migration Problem

 **What it actually looks like to build something real with AI, including the parts that didn't work.**